OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class05-Lifecycles.md

 ## Module 3: Projects (Part 1, Deployments)
 ### Class 5: Lifecycles and Channels

 Welcome to module 3, class 5 of this Octopus Deploy Fundamentals training course.

 In this class we'll cover Lifecycles and Channels.

-Lifecycles enable us to define what order our Environments should be deployed to.
+[![Link to YouTube video](https://img.youtube.com/vi/ofc-u61ukRA/0.jpg)](https://www.youtube.com/embed/ofc-u61ukRA)

+Lifecycles are used to manage the Software Development Lifecycle of a Project.
+They control the way the Releases for that Project are promoted between Environments.
+We can define which Enviroments the Releases for that Project should be deployed to, and in what order.

+We can also use Lifecycles to adjust retention policies.
+Perhaps, for example, you need to retain the Release information for your financial systems for many years, but for other systems such long retention policies are an unecessary overhead.

 Channels allow us to change various settings for different sorts of Releases.
-For example, perhaps you want to handle Releases from your main branch differently from feature branches.
+For example, perhaps you want to use a different Lifecycle for early access Releases or emergency hot-fixes.

-[![Link to YouTube video](https://img.youtube.com/vi/ofc-u61ukRA/0.jpg)](https://www.youtube.com/embed/ofc-u61ukRA)

 [Slides]

 So far, we've only been using two Environments: Development and Production.
 We specified that Development should come first.
 By default, Octopus enforces that all Releases must work through the Environments in order.
 This made sense, up until now.

+[Reveal UAT Environment]

 Now let's imagine we want to add a third Environment for the RandomQuotes website for User Acceptance Testing (UAT for short).